 This is an important task.
 Non-members should be contacted every year.
 New teachers should be signed up, too.
-Non-members do not vote and cannot access the CEA Members Scholarship Fund.
+Download a membership form at https://bit.ly/3B9D2MK.
+Potential members do not vote and cannot access the CEA Members Scholarship Fund.
 They receive most other representational services.